-- SilverScript Medicare Part D plans are available nationwide.
+- SilverScript Medicare Part D prescription drug plans are available nationwide.

 - Members have access to more than 65,000 pharmacies across the United States.

-- SilverScript offers two Medicare Part D plan options.
+- SilverScript offers three Medicare Part D plan options in 2021.

-The company offers two different plans, including one with a $0 deductible.
-Members of both plans have access to a large network of more than 65,000 pharmacies, as well as to CVS mail pharmacy service.
+SilverScript offers three different plans this year, including one with a $0 deductible on all covered drugs.
+Members have access to a large network of more than 65,000 pharmacies around the country, as well as several thousands of preferred pharmacies for extra discounts.

-SilverScript Choice is available to residents of all 50 states.
+SilverScript Choice and SilverScript SmartRx plans are available to residents of all 50 states.
 SilverScript Plus is available to residents of every state except Alaska.
-Both plans are available to residents of Washington, D.C.

 - $0 copays for preferred generics